badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

+---
+title: Code for kids!
+subtitle: Join us on a coding adventure ...
+bodyclass: home
+intro: >-
+    A fun adventure game where students build real skills through the power of play.
+Help our hero **solve puzzles**, **learn spells**, and much more!
+---

 **Play a free chapter of Ozaria** by filling out the form below.
 Our **summer code camp** is for ages 8—12 (or over).

 Rob McDonald is a qualified teacher with many years experience of coding.
 DBS certified.
 He offers private tuition for different age groups.